Khristina Chess

 "I'm not very hungry.
 I am, and I'm not.
 I am hollow, but this feeling seems less about food and more about Kat.
 At any rate, I do not want to eat."

-A tragic and beautifully crafted novel about sisters, The Delinquent Hero has sparked conversations across book clubs and reader communities—solidifying its place as one of the most talked about and memorable YA books of the decade.
-If The Nightingale left you in tears like me, The Delinquent Hero is an absolute must-read.
+A beautifully crafted novel, The Delinquent Hero has sparked conversations across book clubs and reader communities.
+I wholeheartedly recommend this lovely and memorable sister story.
+If The Nightingale left you in tears, The Delinquent Hero is an absolute must-read.

 Chains by Laurie Halse Anderson